Comparing the American Gold Eagle vs American Gold Buffalo

 American Gold Eagle

-The American Gold Eagle was established by the Gold Bullion Coin Act of 1985 to provide a trusted investment vehicle for precious metals.
+The American Gold Eagle was created by the Gold Bullion Coin Act of 1985 to provide a trusted investment vehicle for precious metals.
 The first Gold Eagle was released in 1986.

 The 1 oz Gold Eagle coin contains one full troy ounce of gold.
-The coin itself is minted with 22k, or 91.67% gold, with the remainder comprised of a mix of silver and copper.
-The alloyed composition makes it more resistant to scratches and dents, ideal for handling and storage.
+It is minted with 22k, or 91.67% gold, with the remainder comprised of a mix of silver and copper.
+The alloyed composition makes it more resistant to scratches and dents, making it ideal for handling and storage.

 The obverse design features Lady Liberty holding a torch and olive branch.
-The design was created by Augustus Saint-Gaudens and was originally used on the $20 Saint-Gaudens Double Eagle from 1907 until 1933.
+Augustus Saint-Gaudens created the design, and it was initially used on the $20 Saint-Gaudens Double Eagle from 1907 until 1933.

-The reverse of design of coins minted until the middle of 2001 depicts a family of eagles that was designed by Miley Busiek.
+The reverse design of coins minted until the middle of 2001 depicts a family of eagles designed by Miley Busiek.

-Partway through the 2001 mintage year, a new design featuring the head of a bald eagle that was created by designer Jennie Norris.
+Partway through the 2001 mintage year, designer Jennie Norris created a new design featuring the head of a bald eagle.

 Gold Eagle Premiums and Liquidity

-When buying, Gold Eagles typically carry a lower premium over the spot price of gold compared to the Gold Buffalo due to its 22k composition and wider availability.
+Due to its 22k composition and broader availability, Gold Eagles typically carry a lower premium over the spot price of gold compared to the Gold Buffalo when buying.

 Approved for inclusion in Precious Metals IRAs.